-Most organizations pay mobile employees a flat car allowance because it’s easy, and because they’ve “always done it this way.”
-Car allowance programs originated as disguised compensation before the evolution of mobile employees.
-The car allowance was often negotiated to avoid negotiating salary to keep the salary standardized.
-But times have changed, and as employees increasingly drive personal vehicles for work, employees increasingly require robust reimbursement of expenses.
+Most organizations pay mobile employees a flat car allowance because it’s conventional and easy.
+Car allowance programs originated as disguised compensation as an alternative to offering a company car.
+Now that so workers drive personal vehicles for their jobs, employees require robust reimbursement of vehicle expenses.

-No federal law requires employers to reimburse or pay employees’ expenses for driving their personal vehicles for business—as long as these expenses do not drop their pay below minimum wage.
-But state laws are a different matter.
-With the increase in mobile employees, some states have proactively amended their labor codes to protect these employees’ incomes.
-States like Massachusetts and California have developed reimbursement codes designed to protect employees’ income.
-With the passage of Tax Cuts and Jobs Act, more states will likely adopt formal codes.
-Employers that do not carefully abide by labor codes can end up paying dearly in fines or even class action lawsuits.
+No federal law requires employers to pay for employees’ business vehicle expenses – as long as these expenses do not reduce pay below minimum wage.
+State laws are a different matter.
+Several states, including California, Massachusetts, and Illinois, have developed expense indemnification codes designed to protect employees’ income.
+Employers that do not carefully abide by labor codes can end up incurring fines or lawsuits.

-If you have employees in California, precede with extreme caution, especially if paying a flat, taxable car allowance.
+If you have employees in California, precede with extreme caution, when paying a flat, taxable car allowance.
 The cost of operating a vehicle in California is among the highest in the country.
-If you are paying a $500 monthly car allowance to employees that reside in California, it could pose serious problems.
+Our most recent survey found the average car allowance nationwide to be a bit under $600/month.
+A $600/month car allowance in California could pose serious problems.

 Let’s realistically compare a mobile employee’s take-home pay with work expenses: